Questions about signs? We’ve got answers.

 A communication device whose message and design relates to a business, an event, goods, profession or service being conducted, sold or offered on the same property as there the sign is erected.

-To not allow any light to transmit thru.
+To not allow any light to transmit through.
 The opposite of translucent.

 Open Channel Letter: